gideonfu55/Site/README.md

 Cheers!

-Side note: Refreshing on landscape mode on mobiles will set the viewport correctly and provide the proper page.
+Side note: Refreshing the page when viewing the first time on landscape mode in mobiles will set the viewport correctly and provide the proper page when switching between protrait and landscape.
+Not sure why as of now.